 Comparing and contrasting candidates isn’t easy, but if your interview process is consistent & linear, it’ll be much easier to reach a decision.
-Essentially, you’re looking for candidates who respect your profession, are willing, honest, reliable and determined and will add value.
+Essentially, you’re looking for a candidate who respect your profession, are willing, honest, reliable and determined and will add value.

 We’re not a believer in rushing things but try not to interview candidates too far apart.
 Do not procastinate & if you feel right about someone, hire them befor somebody else does.
 If possible, keep a day or two free in your diary and then hold a series of back-to-back interviews.

 A little tip for you: The more relaxed and informal the interview process, the more you’re likely to see candidates in their true light.
 Most people don’t perform well in structured and rigid interviews and a more informal setting will let their true characteristics shine through.
 What’s more, if a candidate’s experience is limited, key personality traits, such as energy, drive, tenacity, motivation and determination may win you over.
 They are also the most imporant assets you want.

 Spend time with your preferred candidate in order to better judge their fit with your culture and environment.